Israel–United States military relations: Foreign military financing

-U.S. military equipment in Israeli use
+United States military equipment in Israeli use

 This is not a comprehensive list.
-In addition to indigenously developed military equipment, Israel has made a number of procurements from the United States in recent years, including systems procured directly from U.S. manufacturers and ex-U.S. Forces equipment.
-The Israel Defense Forces also makes use of U.S. military systems not necessarily procured directly from the U.S. The list below includes U.S.-made weapon systems paid for from funding provided by the US, by Israel alone, or by a combination of funding from both nations.
+In addition to indigenously developed military equipment, Israel has made a number of procurements from the United States in recent years, including systems procured directly from US manufacturers and ex-US Forces equipment.
+The Israel Defense Forces also makes use of US military systems not necessarily procured directly from the US.
+The list below includes US-made weapon systems paid for from funding provided by the US, by Israel alone, or by a combination of funding from both nations.
 All data is from Jane's Sentinel Eastern Mediterranean 2007 unless otherwise stated.

 Israeli military equipment in U.S. use

 There are few statistics available about Israeli arms sales to the USA.
 The following weapons are known to be in use by the American military.